 The international application of IAAO Standards will be demonstrated in wide-ranging presentations offering both practical application and practitioner lessons learned in the implementation of sound tax policy and global governance.
-The Symposium includes a presentation devoted to the recent revision of the IAAO Automated Valuation Model Standard accompanied by presentations of emerging technologies in the development of land administration systems, how to deal with unique commercial properties, and the latest innovations in mass appraisal modeling.
+The Symposium includes a presentation devoted to new developments with IAAO Standards accompanied by presentations of emerging technologies in the development of land administration systems, how to deal with unique commercial properties, and the latest innovations in mass appraisal modeling.

 Prior to the Symposium, on Sunday, October 29th IAAO will present an optional half-day forum covering "Automated Valuation Models and GIS - Methods, Applications, and Standards in Valuation."

 English to Spanish translation will be provided for the Symposium and half-day forum.
 Please note during registration if you will be using the translation service.

 IAAO is working to make the symposium an annual event and preliminary plans are underway for a symposium for April 4-6 in Prague, Czech Republic.
 The Call for Abstracts is now open, more information may be found here

 .
 Additional information will be released later this year.

 To sign-up for the Symposium and/or Forum click on the Online Registration button.
 You may also download a registration form and submit to the IAAO with payment.
 Information regarding the agenda, fees, and hotel information is also available on the Registration & Hotel page